amized/react-sequencer/README.md

 #### `unmountOnExit: Boolean `

-If set to true, the child element is removed from the dom when the sequence gets to completed state.
-Note that your component will remain the duration of the last step before unmounting.
+If set to true, the child element is removed from the dom when the `out` sequence gets to a completed state.
+Note that your component will remain mounted for the duration of the last step before unmounting.

 ## Injected Props